-Elderwood Academy was founded by us, Quentin Weir and Dan Reiss.
+Elderwood Academy is a collective of nerdy artists and gamers founded in 2014 by Quentin Weir and Dan Reiss.
 We met playing games together and have since shared our passion for goofiness and craft projects.
 We launched with Hex Chests, a pet project for D&D and other tabletop games until Quentin’s then-ladyfriend put the story of Hex Chests on Reddit and Imgur.
 The community response was so sweet and encouraging that we launched a Kickstarter campaign and Elderwood Academy was born.
 Since then we’ve added a host of new gaming-themed gear including Spellbooks, our deck box/rolling tray disguised as bespoke ancient arcane tomes, and Scroll & Codex, our dice tower and rolling tray pairing.
 If you love nerdy projects as much as we do, you can keep track of us on Twitter (@elderwoodboxes), Facebook (www.facebook.com/ElderWoodBoxes) or Instagram (@elderwoodacademy).